CARDIO-TTRansform is a clinical trial for people living with transthyretin-mediated amyloid cardiomyopathy (ATTR-CM)

 About the Study

-The purpose of the CARDIO-TTRansform study is to determine if the investigational medicine AKCEA-TTR-LRx is safe and effective at slowing the progression of cardiomyopathy and improving the quality of life for people living with hereditary or wild-type ATTR-CM.
+The purpose of the CARDIO-TTRansform study is to determine if AKCEA-TTR-LRx, an investigational antisense drug, is safe and effective at slowing the progression of cardiomyopathy and improving the quality of life for people living with hereditary or wild-type ATTR-CM.

 Study participants will be randomly divided into two groups:

 The first group will receive subcutaneous injections (under the skin, like an insulin injection) of AKCEA-TTR-LRx once every 4 weeks.

 The second group will receive a subcutaneous injection of a placebo every 4 weeks.

 All Participants in both groups will also receive daily supplemental doses of the recommended daily allowance of vitamin A and remain on current standard of care.

 Participation in this study will last about 36 months, which includes a total treatment period of 120 weeks followed by 20 weeks of post-treatment evaluation.